 Waste is everywhere in our society.
-Almost everything we buy has a waste component to it.
 The more waste we produce, the more of the earth’s resources are depleted and the environment polluted.

-Zero waste is a philosophy that encourages the redesign of resource life cycles so that all products are reused (1).
+Zero waste is a philosophy that encourages the redesign of resource life cycles so that all products are reused.

-We will show that reducing waste can be simple, satisfying and fun.
+We will share information and ideas to help you get started or progress your journey of waste reduction and show you that reducing waste can be simple, satisfying and fun.

 Hooray!
 You have made it here.
 Welcome!